Classical Shadows Protocol with Cirq#

 Acknowledgements

 This project contains code adapted from PennyLane’s tutorial on Classical Shadows.
-We would like to acknowledge the original authors of the tutorial, PennyLane developers Brian Doolittle and Roeland Wiersema.
+We would like to acknowledge the original authors, PennyLane developers Brian Doolittle and Roeland Wiersema.
 The tutorial can be found at this link.